trilitech/tezos-developer-docs/docs/unity/sample-game.md

 ![The contract ledger on Better Call Dev, showing one entry](/img/unity/sample-game-ledger-entry.png)

 The contract uses standard FA2 entrypoints including `transfer`, plus other custom entrypoints for this implementation.
-You can see these entrypoints on the **Interact** tab of the block explorer: https://better-call.dev/mainnet/KT1TSZfPJ5uZW1GjcnXmvt1npAQ2nh5S1FAj/interact.
+You can see these entrypoints on block explorers: https://better-call.dev/mainnet/KT1TSZfPJ5uZW1GjcnXmvt1npAQ2nh5S1FAj/interact.

 ## User data